xXElGenio0203Xx/eugenio-macias.github.io/notes.md

     <tr>
         <td style="width: 80%;">
             <a href="/assets/files/Ordinary_Differential_Equations.pdf">
-                <strong>Ordinary Differential Equations:</strong> A thorough analysis of first-order and second-order differential equations, including methods of solutions and applications.
+                <strong>Ordinary Differential Equations:</strong> A thorough analysis of first-order and second-order differential equations, including methods of solutions and applications: Laplace's Transform, separation of variables, convolution methods, gradient fields, Kronecker and Dirac's Delta, eigenvalues and eigenfunctions, as well as matrix exponentials
             </a>
         </td>
         <td style="width: 20%;">